 Bake the muffins as soon as the batter is ready.
 Bake at 425ºF (190ºC) for 5 minutes, and then reduce the oven temperature to 350ºF (180ºC).
-This initial high oven temperature will help to quickly lift up the muffin top.
+This initial high oven temperature will help to lift up the muffin top quickly.

 Don’t open the oven door until the muffins have set.
 Leave the oven closed until the minimum time is stated in the recipe.

 Every oven is different, so baking times always have to be taken with a grain of salt.
-Oven thermostats can be wildly off, and that will all affect baking time, so keep an eye on yours.
+Oven thermostats can be wildly off, affecting baking time, so keep an eye on yours.
 The muffins are done when a toothpick inserted in the center comes out clean.

 Frequently Asked Questions